Rome: Total War: Gameplay

 Each faction starts with a set of family members.
 The head of the family is the leader of the faction; any male above the age of 16 can be designated as the current leader's heir.
 Males above the age of 16 can govern settlements and command armies as generals.
 Male family members can be added through births between married family members, adoption, or marriage with a female family member.
 Family members eventually die; natural causes, battles, assassinations, diseases, and natural disasters can all cause a character's demise.
 Family members can develop character traits from life experiences or heredity.
 These traits can have both positive and negative effects on the character's stats, which in turn affect their battlefield performance, how well they manage their settlements, and how persuasive they are in negotiations.
 The stats of family members can also be affected by members of their personal retinue.

+Agents are special types of characters that can be recruited in cities with the proper buildings.
 Agents can also acquire traits and retinue members.
-Agents are special types of characters that can be recruited in cities with the proper buildings.
 There are three types of agents: spies, diplomats, and assassins.
 Spies can be used to gather intelligence about the composition of armies, infiltrate foreign cities, and serve in a counter-espionage role in the players own cities.
 When besieging an enemy city, spies stationed within that city have a chance to open the gates.
 Assassins can assassinate characters and commit sabotage in settlements.
 Spies and assassins can both be killed during their missions.
 Diplomats can offer a variety of diplomatic deals to other factions, such as alliances, tributes, and trade rights.
 They may also attempt to bribe foreign armies, cities, agents, and family members into either defecting or, if the soldiers being bribed are not "compatible" with the other faction, deserting.